hera0109/CS454_DeepParameter/README.md

 `java -cp ".:MOEAFramework-2.9/lib/*" DeepParameterTuning`

+##Results
-The output to this running this on an Ubuntu 14.04.4 m4.large Amazon EC2 Instance (2x2.4GHz Intel Xeon E5-2676 v3 processor, 8GiB of memory, SSD Storage) can be found in the "100ind_10gen_run" directory
+The output running this on an Ubuntu 14.04.4 m4.large Amazon EC2 Instance (2x2.4GHz Intel Xeon E5-2676 v3 processor, 8GiB of memory, SSD Storage) can be found in the "100ind_10gen_run" directory

 The "100ind_10gen_run" directory contains the following files: